anna-kozh/blog/_posts/2024-06-17-Multi-cultural.md

 ---
 layout: "single_post"
 title: "Clash of the cultures"
 description: "Working with a remote team?
-Located in another country?
+From different culture?
 That have different values and ways of working?
 Not just different, but opposite?
 Yes, I made it work."
 tag: "Experience"
 image:
 posted: 1